Our Team

 Liz Langham

-Registered Music Therapist (Provisional)
+NZ Registered Music Therapist (Provisional)

 MMusTher (Hons), Te Rōnakitanga ki te Reo Kairangi (Level 5, Te Wānanga o Aotearoa), MSW(Appl) (Hons), PGCertHealthSci (AOD Studies), PGDipArts, BA, ATCL.